matthewcpaul/makers/_programs/make-lab.md

 ---
 layout: program
 headline: Make Lab
-description: An analog making space for stepping away from your day-to-day to explore, create, and recharge your creativity.
+description: An analog space for stepping away from your day-to-day to explore, work with your hands, and recharge your creativity.
 thumb: /images/program-thumbnails/make-lab.jpg
 order: 1
 chapters: